Alternate Jake Hunter: Daedalus The Awakening of Golden Jazz

 (stylized as Alternate Jake Hunter: DAEDALUS The Awakening of Golden Jazz) is a 2018 adventure video game developed by Neilo Inc and published by Arc System Works.
 It is part of the Jake Hunter series of video games and a prequel to the game (1998).
-It involves Jinguji Saburo going to New York and eventually becoming the master detective he is known for being.
+The plot involves Jinguji Saburo traveling to New York and eventually becoming the master detective he is known for being.

 Daedalus The Awakening of Golden Jazz has been described as both a visual novel and an adventure game.
-The player solves mysteries in chapters of the game by investigating crime scenes and interrogating the people around him.
-It features new elements to the series, such as the ability to rotate a camera around an area in 360 degrees to observe a scene.
+The player solves mysteries in the game's chapters of the game by investigating crime scenes and interrogating the people around them.
+The game features new elements in the series, such as the ability to rotate a camera around an area in 360 degrees to observe a scene.

 It was first released for the PlayStation 4, Nintendo Switch, and Windows in Japan in 2018 and received an English-language release in 2019.
 It received positive scores from Famitsu in Japan, but less enthusiastic reviews from IGN Japan and Adventure Gamers.